“Her Garden”, watercolor, was custom painted by Chris Cart for our 2016 raffle winner Karen Simpson

 - The Harlow Gallery, located at 160 Water Street in Hallowell,

-- At Chris Cart’s Studio at 3 Page Street in Hallowell
+- Or at Chris Cart’s Studio at 3 Page Street in Hallowell

 The winner of the raffle will work directly with the artist to determine the subject, media and size of the artwork.
 Chris Cart works in oil, acrylic, watercolor and more.
-The painting can no larger than 1000 square inches with dimensions variable, and no smaller than 11 x 14 inches or 154 square inches.
+The painting up to 600 square inches with dimensions variable.
 If the subject (people, home or business) is within a one hour drive of Hallowell, the winner may arrange a sitting or en plein air session, otherwise the artist can work from high resolution photographs.
 The winner can expect the finished painting by the end of the year at the latest.
 Timing will depend on factors including the subject, media, size and weather.
 Special requests outside of these guidelines are subject to approval by the artist and may require additional payment.

 Raffle proceeds will be used to pay the artist for his work, and to support arts programs at the Harlow Gallery, owned and operated by the Kennebec Valley Art Association a membership-based 501(c)3 nonprofit since 1963.
 Please note,the purchase of raffle tickets is not considered a deductible expense according to the IRS.